mokytis/lukespademan.com/content/about/index.md

 > -- [Made By Dyslexia](http://madebydyslexia.org)

 I have found that the resources and information put together by [Made By Dyslexia](http://madebydyslexia.org) to be very enlightening.
-If you want to learn more about dyslexia I would adivse checking them out.
+If you want to learn more about dyslexia I would advise checking them out.

 ## About This Site